Aneesh7777/MIMIC_OCEL1.0/README.md

 # MIMIC_OCEL1.0
 Hello,Hope you are doing good, my research can be divided in 3 steps...
 1. generating an event log(folder mimic_extraction)
+2. event log analysis(event_log_analysis)
+3. Discovery(using disco)
-2. Converting event log to OCEL(Object Centric Event Log)
+4. Converting event log to OCEL(Object Centric Event Log)
-3. Generating a process model from OCEL(folder discovery)
+5. Generating a process model from OCEL(folder discovery)